KubeRocketCI/docs/docs/user-guide/add-application.md

 Select all the settings that define how the application will be added to Git server:

   * **Git server** - the pre-configured server where the component will be hosted.
 Select one from the drop-down list.
 Please refer to the [Manage Git Servers](git-server-overview.md) page to learn how to create the one.
-  * **Git URL Path** - the relative path to the Git repository where codebase will be created (e.g., `epmd-edp` or `my-github-username`).
+  * **Owner** - the relative path to the Git repository where Project will be created (e.g., `MyGithubUsername123` or `my-github-username`).
-  * **Project name** - the name of the application.
+  * **Repository name** - the name of the repository that will store code for this Project.
 Must be at least two characters using the lower-case letters, numbers and inner dashes.
-  * **Default Branch** - the default branch the Project will be created with.
+  * **Default branch** - the default branch the Project will be created with.
 The default branch cannot be deleted.
+  * **Project name** - the name of the Project.
+Must be at least two characters using the lower-case letters, numbers and inner dashes.
   * **Description** - brief and concise description that explains the purpose of the application.
   * **Private** - by default, all the created Projects have private visibility settings in your Git account.
 Uncheck this option to create a public Git repository.
   * **Empty project** - check this box to create an application with an empty repository.
 The empty repository option is available only for the **Create** strategy.